joshcassell4/docker-worlds/README.md

 ## Overview

-Docker Worlds is designed to simplify the management of containerized environments, making it easy to create, run, and share reproducible Docker-based worlds.
-Whether you're setting up development environments, game servers, or isolated testing environments, Docker Worlds provides the tools you need.
+Docker Worlds is designed to let me create docker worlds for me and my pets.
+Mollydogs-park ftw!

 ## Features